bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.4.3**
+- Fixed a bug where "Guesser Is Impostor Chance" crashed the role system
+- Fixed a bug where a sidekicked Hacker was stuck
+- Fixed a bug where a sidekicked Security Guard was stuck
+- Fixed a bug where a disabled Report Button triggered handcuffs
+- Fixed a bug where the Evil Guesser spawn rate was not correct
+- Changed that Cleaner & Vulture exclude each other
+- Changed that the lighter/darker color indicator can be displayed as dead

+**Version 3.4.2**
+- Fixed a game breaking bug

+**Version 3.4.2**
+- Fixed a game breaking bug

+**Version 3.4.1**
+- Added a new mod option "Show Lighter/Darker" for meetings
+- Added options for choosing which maps are enabled for random maps thanks [EvilScum](https://github.com/JustASysAdmin)
+- Added Jester option "Jester Has Impostor Vision" thanks [EvilScum](https://github.com/JustASysAdmin)
+- Fixed a bug where the Bounty Hunter had no bounty
+- Fixed a bug where the Guesser & Sheriff were not assigned properly (fingers crossed)
+- Fixed a bug where Hacker buttons didn't work as intended with "random map" option
+- Fixed a bug where the Security Guard could not access cams on Skeld, dlekS & Airship
+- Changed Tracker update intervall to a minimum of 1 thanks [LaicosVK](https://github.com/LaicosVK)

+**Version 3.4.0**
+- Added new Role [Deputy](#警員) thanks [gendelo3](https://github.com/gendelo3)
+- Added Hacker option "Cant Move During Mobile Gadget Duration"
+- Added Security Guard mobile cams after placing all screws
+- Added Lover option "Enable Lover Chat"
+- Added return votes in meetings: You'll now get your votes back if your target got shot by the Guesser
+- Added New Option for Guesser: Guesser can't guess Snitch if they has done all tasks (created by [MaximeGillot](https://github.com/MaximeGillot))
+- Added The Other Roles changelog announcement popup
+- Changed that the Bounty Hunter exclude their Lover
+- Changed the position of the Witch icon in meetings for better visibility
+- Fixed a bug where the spy had a white name for Impostors in chat
+- Fixed a bug where the Guesser and Swapper UI in meetings was behind the visor cosmetics

 **Version 3.3.3**
 - Fixed a bug where a guessed Guesser could guess